tunasayin/zebra-http/README.md

 - Better request class
 - Router and Middleware system
 - Multi threading (creating a thread for every request - to prevent from slowloris there is going to be a timeout)
-- Shorthands like app.get();

 ## License

-This project is licensed under GNU General Public License v3.0
+This project is licensed under GNU General Public License v3.0.